krishmankoo13/keishmankoo13.github.io/README.md

 ### My Experience at the Induction Program at GNDEC, Ludhiana
 I recently attended the induction program at Guru Nanak Dev Engineering College (GNDEC), Ludhiana, and I wanted to share my experience with all of you.
 It was an incredible start to my journey here, and I learned so much from the various sessions and speakers who shared their valuable insights and experiences with us.

+#### Networking Opportunities
+One of the best parts of the induction program was the networking opportunities.
+We had special sessions where we could interact with peers, faculty, and industry experts.
+I got to ask questions, seek advice, and make valuable connections that I believe will help me throughout my time at GNDEC.